chisaiki/TIP/README.md

 # Technical Interview Prep

-This repository will hold all assignments and problems provided by CodePath TIP101/TIP102.
+This repository will hold all assignments and problems provided by CodePath TIP101/TIP102, solved in both Python, C++ and C.

 ## Unit Descriptions TIP101:
 * Unit 1: Variables, Functions, Conditionals, and Lists